 If you believe that a profile is exhibiting suspicious activity, it is best to avoid it altogether.
 For instance, if a profile keeps posting the same tweets repeatedly, either about a website or a product, it might be infected with something.
 These accounts generally harbor malicious links or programs that can infiltrate your system.
 Report suspicious profiles immediately, but try to do it without opening them.

 Twitter is an essential social media platform, whether you are using it for personal or business use.
 Compared to other social media websites, it focuses on more text-based exchanges instead of media.
 The information exchanged makes it a popular platform for hackers to send malware to users.
 By following these guidelines and improving your security measures, you can use Twitter more securely while ensuring your personal information does not fall into the wrong hands.
-Before your next tweet, consider implementing these guidelines into your daily social media habits.
+Before your next tweet, consider implementing these guidelines into your daily social media habits and avoid costly malware.